Business insurance and coronavirus FAQs

 Different insurers offer different extensions to cover, and we’re currently working with all our insurers to get a better understanding of the cover that may apply.

-Some insurers, for instance, will only cover for a specific list of diseases.
+Some insurers, for instance, will only offer cover for a specific list of diseases.
 The trouble is, COVID-19 is a new disease and is unlikely to be included in any list of specified diseases.
 This means it’s doubtful that your business interruption insurance will provide cover in this instance.

 Other insurers don’t specify a list of diseases, and instead offer cover for any ‘Notifiable Disease’.
 If this extension is included in your policy wording, there may potentially be cover under this section.
 However, some policies will still have a policy wide exclusion for epidemics and pandemics.